Cielquan/azure-pipelines-template/README.rst

 `publish-pypi-poetry.yml`
 -------------------------

-**WIP - THIS TEMPLATE IS NOT FINISHED/TESTED YET**

 **Logic**

-This job template will use `poetry <https://python-poetry.org/>`_ to build and publish the Python package (both sdist and wheel).
+This job template will use `poetry <https://python-poetry.org/>`_ to build and publish the Python package (both sdist and wheel) to PyPI or a custom repository.

 **Parameters**